joseontiveros/javascript-tetris/README.md

 - Event handling and user input processing
 - Algorithm implementation (rotation, collision detection)
 - Object-oriented design principles in JavaScript

-## How to Play

-### Installation and Setup
-1. Clone the repository or download the ZIP file
-2. If downloaded as ZIP, extract the files
-3. Navigate to the project directory
-4. Open `index.html` in any modern web browser
-5. No additional installation or build process required!

-### Game Controls
-- **Enter**: Start the game or restart after game over
-- **Space**: Pause/Resume the game
-- **Arrow Left** (←): Move tetromino left
-- **Arrow Right** (→): Move tetromino right
-- **Arrow Up** (↑): Rotate the tetromino clockwise
-- **Arrow Down** (↓): Soft drop (faster descent)

-### Objective
-Stack falling tetromino pieces to create complete horizontal lines.
-When a line is completed, it disappears and you earn points.
-The game speeds up as you progress through levels.
-The game ends when pieces reach the top of the playing field.

-## Browser Compatibility

-This game works in all modern browsers that support:
-- HTML5 Canvas API
-- ES6+ JavaScript features (classes, arrow functions, const/let)
-- CSS3 features

-**Tested browsers**: Chrome 60+, Firefox 55+, Safari 10+, Edge 79+

 ## Code Quality Features